 Volunteering at Michigan Community Dispute Resolution Centers

-• Experience.
-Many Michigan lawyers who complete civil, domestic, or other mediation training programs required to serve as mediators find that once they are certified as a mediator it can be difficult to obtain mediation assignments from their local courts.
-This is often due to the lack of experience that newly trained mediators have in mediating actual cases.
+Unfortunately, many Michigan lawyers who complete who complete the required mediation training often find it difficult to obtain mediation assignments from their local courts.
+Commonly, this is due to the lack of experience that newly trained mediators have in mediating actual cases.

-The CDRCs offer excellent opportunities for lawyers seeking to build their mediation resumes.
-With the increasing numbers of cases referred to the CDRCs by our Courts, the centers are always looking for qualified mediators to handle cases, most of which are mediated in a few hours or less.
+Basically, the CDRCs offer excellent opportunities for lawyers seeking to build their mediation resumes.
+With the volume of cases referred to the CDRCs, the centers are always looking for qualified mediators to handle cases.Mentoring.

-• Skills Development.
-Volunteers at CDRCs can gain skills such as active listening, negotiation, and problem-solving.
-These skills not only benefit them in their personal lives but also enhance their law practices, making them valuable assets for use with clients and in their firms.
-Utilizing these skills, volunteers become adept at fostering positive relationships, promoting collaboration, and finding beneficial solutions to cases and other disputes in which their clients are involved, thus enhancing their overall effectiveness and success as lawyers.
+Finally, volunteers at CDRCs can gain skills such as active listening, negotiation, and problem-solving.
+These skills benefit them in their personal lives.
+In addition, they enhance their law practices, making them valuable assets for use with clients and in their firms.
+Volunteers become adept at fostering positive relationships, promoting collaboration, and finding beneficial solutions to cases and other disputes.
+These are the same situations and cases their clients are involved, thus enhancing their overall effectiveness and success as lawyers.

 To learn more about mediation, and ADR services offered by the CDRCs, check out the videos at https://www.courts.michigan.gov/administration/offices/office-of-dispute-resolution/ODR_videos/.